From Matilde di Canossa to date

 2020

-Following the renovation of the buildings around Villa Manodori – Dimora Ancini and Dimora Acetaia – the Wine & Balsamic Relais Roncolo 1888 opened its doors for its first guests in the summer of 2020.
+Following the renovation of the buildings around Villa Manodori – Dimora Ancini and Dimora Acetaia – Roncolo opened its doors for its first guests in the summer of 2020.
 While the restoration of Villa Manodori with its original frescos was still ongoing, the 17th century outbuildings of the villa were renovated maintaining the historic features and furnished with a simplistic luxury of natural materials and warm color palettes.

 2021

-The restaurant “La Limonaia” opens in the converted historic greenhouse with its terrace over the green of the estate, offering a relaxed fine-dining experience ranging from traditional Emilian cuisine to innovative dishes based on the traditions and specialties of the Food Valley.
+Ristorante Limonaia opens in the converted historic greenhouse with its terrace over the green of the estate, offering a farm-to-table fine-dining experience ranging from traditional Emilian cuisine to innovative dishes and specialties of the Food Valley.

 2022